Exchange Programmes > For Parents

 The University of Copenhagen offers quality research-based education.
-We focus on making our graduates capable of having a curious, critical and analytical approach.
-We enable them to apply theory in practise, work individually as well as in teams, and prepare them for their future careers.
+We focus on making our graduates capable of having a curious, critical, and analytical approach.
+We enable them to apply theory in practice, work individually as well as in teams, and prepare them for their future careers.

 The University of Copenhagen has six faculties offering individual bachelor’s and master’s level courses taught in English as well as full degree programmes.
 The degree programmes taught in English are at master’s level.

-• Exchange and guest students are admitted through the International Office.
+Exchange and guest students are admitted through International Education & Grants.
 Students apply online and are able to monitor the process online.

-• Students applying for admission to a full bachelor’s degree programme apply through the central admission office, while students applying for admission to a full master’s degree programme apply through the relevant faculty.
-For admission criteria to degree programmes, please refer to the relevant department.
+Students applying for admission to a full bachelor’s degree programme apply through the central admission office, while students applying for admission to a full master’s degree programme apply through the relevant faculty.
+For admission criteria to degree programmes, please refer to the web site http://studies.ku.dk/masters/

 Accommodation and Living Costs

-When applying for admission, exchange students can apply for accommodation through the International Office.
+When applying for admission, exchange students can apply for accommodation through International Education & Grants.
 Please read our accommodation information carefully to learn about what we offer and the terms that apply.
 Accommodation costs 2,500-4,500 DKK/month depending on the quality and distance from the city centre.
 Please note that a room in a hall of residence via the University of Copenhagen is most often paid in advance per semester and not on a monthly basis.

 Mentor and Arrival

-The International Office gives advice to international students on academic, practical and personal issues.
+International Education & Grants gives advice to international students on academic, practical, and personal issues.
 If we cannot help, we advise the students on where to go.
 The faculties and departments also have student advisors and many of them have designated international advisors.
 In addition to that, students can seek advice and support from the Student Counselling Service and Student Chaplains.

 Health and Insurance

-Copenhagen (population 1.2 million in the greater city area) is considered a safe European capital.
+Copenhagen (with a population of 1.2 million in the greater city area) is considered a safe European capital.
 We advise students to exercise the same caution as they would in other major cities.
 If students do experience or become victims of a crime, we urge them to contact the police.
 Students are also welcome to contact university staff for advice and support.

 We look forward to welcoming your son or daughter to the University of Copenhagen.
-Feel free to contact us if you have any questions.
+In addition to the information on this exchange and guest student site, you can also find much information on our Welcome International Students site.